-In China, different cities, and provinces have different policies of employee tax, mandatory benefits contribution.
-And these kinds of policies are kept on changing.
-In this way, it becomes difficult for foreign investors to ensure the legal compliance of their employee’s payroll calculation, and mandatory benefits, and tax contributions.
+In China, different cities, and provinces have different policies income tax & mandatory benefits contribution.
+These kind of policies are continuously changing, making it difficult for foreign investors to ensure legal compliance of their employee’s payroll calculation, mandatory benefits and tax contributions.
 Check out this article to know more about how an employees’ salary is calculated in China.

-Understand the holidays and leaves your employee can take is very important for foreign investors.
+Understanding the holidays and leaves your employee/s are entitled to in China is a must for employers.
 If you would like to arrange for employees to work during the national holidays, you might need to pay extra to compensate the employees.
 In this article about annual leaves in China, you can find a more detailed explanation.

 Choose a licensed HR service provider in China

 In China, only licensed service providers can provide PEO service/employment service/talent dispatch, and payroll service in China.
-When foreign investors are looking for service providers in China, it is extremely important to check if the vendor holds two special licenses to legally provide this service in China.
+When looking for service providers in China, it is extremely important (a must) to check if the vendor holds two special licenses to legally provide this service in China.
+Link to licenses here.

 The second license is called HR Agency Service Provider License, which allows the agency to legally provide recruitment, payroll, benefits administration service in China.